 Schedule 2 — Area comprising Joondalup Centre

 [s.
-16(1)(c)]
+16(1)(d)]

 [Heading amended: No. 19 of 2010 s.
-41(4).]
+41(4); No. 13 of 2023 s.
+298.]

 All that portion of land bounded by lines starting at the western corner of Swan Location 7898 and extending westerly and northerly along boundaries of Location 3324 and onwards to a point situate 200 metres north of the northern side of Road Number 3590; thence north-easterly to a point on the western boundary of the northern severance of Location 3323, situate 300 metres from the northern side of Road Number 3590; thence north-easterly to a point on the eastern boundary of the northern severance of Location 3323, situate 150 metres from the northern side of Road Number 3590; thence north-easterly to the north-western corner of Lot 4 of Location 1149; as shown on Land Titles Office 5 Diagram 40753; thence southerly along the easternmost boundary of Perthshire Location 107 to a northern boundary of Class A Reserve 31048; thence generally north-westerly, generally south-easterly, westerly and again generally south-easterly along boundaries of that reserve to the south-eastern corner of Swan Location 2734; thence south-westerly 475.8 metres along the south-easterly boundary of that location; thence 204 degrees 20 minutes, 14.43 metres; thence 211 degrees 29 minutes, 63.709 metres; thence 218 degrees 39 minutes, 63.709 metres; thence 225 degrees 49 minutes, 63.709 metres; thence 232 degrees 55 minutes, 63.522 metres; thence 237 degrees 53 minutes, 46.984 metres to the northern-most south-western boundary of Perthshire Location 101, as shown on Main Roads Department Plan 7631-305-1; thence south-easterly and south-westerly along boundaries of that location and onwards to the southern side of Mullaloo Drive; thence generally south-westerly along that side to the northern-most north-western corner of Swan Location 8278; thence north-easterly to and along the north-western boundary of Location 7811 to the south-eastern corner of Lot 1 of Location 1370, as shown on Land Titles Office 5 Diagram 50288; thence generally westerly along southern boundaries of that lot to the prolongation south-westerly of the north-western boundary of Lot 597, as shown on Land Titles Office 5 Plan 10951; thence north-easterly to and north-easterly and north-westerly along boundaries of that lot to a north-easterly boundary of Location 1370; thence north-westerly along that boundary to the starting point, as shown on Town Planning Department Plan 2.0169.